Tutorial: Creating a native module

 }

-When we re-build and run the app, we'll see the "system" theme is still set.
-When we press the button, nothing happens.
-When you reload the app, you'll see the theme has changed.
-This is because we're never fetching the new theme value and re-rendering the app.
-We'll fix this in the next step.
+When you rebuild and run the app, the "system" theme is still set.
+Pressing the button does nothing, but when you reload the app, the theme changes.
+This happens because the app does not fetch the new theme value or re-render.
+You will fix this in the next step.

-We can ensure that developers using our API can react to changes in the theme value by emitting a change event when the value changes.
-We'll use the Events definition component to describe events that our module can emit, sendEvent to emit the event from native, and the EventEmitter API to subscribe to events in JavaScript.
-Our event payload will be { theme: string }.
+Ensure developers using your API can react to theme value changes by emitting a change event whenever the value updates.
+Use the Events definition component to describe the events your module emits, sendEvent to emit the event from native code, and the EventEmitter API to subscribe to events in JavaScript.
+The event payload is { theme: string }.

 Android native module

-Events payloads are represented as Bundle instances on Android, which we can create using the bundleOf function.
+Events payloads are represented as Bundle instances on Android, which you can create using the bundleOf function.

 android/src/main/java/expo/modules/settings/ExpoSettingsModule.kt